 This revised agenda is approved with unanimous consent.

-Plan of request of P802.21a for sponsor ballot is presented by Subir Das
+Package of P802.21a for sponsor ballot approval request to EC is presented by Subir Das

 Include history of letter ballots with 100% approval with no “must satisfy” comments for P802.21a Draft v4.0 letter ballot, links to each letter ballots.
 The timeline is also prepared.